shabhshah/Dice-Roller/README.md

 *complexdiceroller.py* allows the user to pick the amount of sides on the dice and how many dice to roll.
 The results are printed along with the sum of the dice.

-*craps.py* is a working craps game.
+*craps.py* is a working craps game without betting functionality.

+*advancedcraps.py* is a working craps game with betting functionality.